openmrs/openmrs-contrib-rest-api-docs/source/includes/Order/ordertype.md

 ### Delete an order type

-* Delete or void an order type by its UUID.
+* Delete or retire an order type by its UUID.
 If not authenticated or authenticated user does not have sufficient privileges, a `401 Unauthorized` status is returned.

     ```console
         DELETE /ordertype/:target_ordertype_uuid